 - Here is one to mull over — iconic cute mascot Hello Kitty has a pet cat named Charmmy Kitty.
 It doesn't help that if it weren't for her tufts of fur and non-anthro body, she would look exactly like her owner.

-- In Turnabout Storm, Rarity and Pinkie get quite puzzled when Phoenix Wright tells them that the ponies in his world are not as nearly as talkative, intelligent and not-stinky as the ones in Equestria.
-There goes Rarity and her new transdimensional clients.
+- In Turnabout Storm, Rarity gets quite puzzled when Phoenix tells her that the ponies in his world are not as nearly as talkative, intelligent and not-stinky as the ones in Equestria.
+Welp, there goes Rarity and her new trans-dimensional clients.